 Universal basic income models differ in their sources of funding, amounts distributed, and other dimensions.

 In 2018, Finland conducted a basic income experiment with 2,000 randomly selected unemployed citizens.
 The recipients were given 560 euros ($640) monthly and reported being happier and in better health.
-They also reported that, although the amount was only 50 euros more than what they were previously receiving from unemployment benefits, there was no reporting in order to receive the income.
+They also reported that, although the amount was only 50 euros more than what they were previously receiving from unemployment benefits, there was no reporting to receive the income.

 BIEN is active in several countries around the world to help encourage and implement a universal basic income.
 Several countries are discussing or debating models or implementing experiments with citizens to see if UBI is effective.